 What Is Microchipping?

-Microchipping is painless 2-second procedure where a veterinarian inserts a small chip about the size of a piece of rice – just beneath your dog’s skin, between the shoulder blades.
-It typically costs $30 to $40 to get your dog microchipped.
+Microchipping is painless 2-second procedure where a veterinarian inserts a small chip about the size of a piece of rice — just beneath your dog’s skin, between the shoulder blades.
+It typically costs less than $50 to get your dog microchipped.

 However, what many people don’t realize is that just having the microchip implanted in your dog isn’t enough.